pustotnik/zenmake/docs/why.rst

 It's one of the most popular cross-platform build systems nowadays.
 But I don't understand why this system is so popular.
 I have never liked its internal language - for me it's terrible.
+And CMake is too complicated.
 As far as I know, a lot of people think the same but they choose to use it because it's popular and with good support for many platforms.
-Also, CMake is too complicated.

 One more fact: a lot of people decided to migrate to Meson after Meson was created.
 It was probably because Meson was better for them.